-Employment and Finance Committee has the following responsibilities in relation to treasury management policy and objectives:
+Finance and Resources Committee has the following responsibilities in relation to Treasury Management and Ethical Investment Policy and objectives:

-- i. approval and annual review of the Treasury Management Policy; - ii. monitoring the University's cashflow position; - iii. oversight of the University's investment activities; - iv. reviewing the borrowing requirements of the University and recommending borrowing policy and loan facility terms and conditions to the Board of Governors; - v. appointing and reviewing the performance of the University's Bankers and other professional advisers (other than the internal and external auditors).
+- i. approval and annual review of the Treasury Management and Ethical Investment Policy; - ii. monitoring the University's cashflow position. - iii. oversight of the University's investment activities; - iv. reviewing the borrowing requirements of the University and recommending borrowing policy and loan facility terms and conditions to the Board of Governors; - v. appointing and reviewing the performance of the University's Bankers and other professional advisers (other than the internal and external auditors).

-The Employment and Finance Committee will request and receive reports as appropriate on its treasury management policy, practices and activities to discharge the above responsibilities.
-As a minimum Employment and Finance Committee will review the University's Treasury Management Policy every three years, and on an interim basis where there is a relevant change to regulations, the University's organisational structures, the University's risk appetite, or other significant development, in the Strategic Report in the Financial Statements as required under the Statement of Recommended Practice - Accounting for Further and Higher Education (2015).
+The Finance and Resources Committee will request and receive reports as appropriate on its Treasury Management and Ethical Investment Policy, practices and activities to discharge the above responsibilities.
+As a minimum Finance and Resources Committee will review the University's Treasury Management and Ethical Investment Policy every three years, and on an interim basis where there is a relevant change to regulations, the University's organisational structures, the University's risk appetite, or other significant development, in the Strategic Report in the Financial Statements as required under the Statement of Recommended Practice - Accounting for Further and Higher Education (2015).

-Examples of non-compliance with the University's treasury management policy statement and TMPs will be reported to the Employment and Finance Committee and, where they constitute a significant breach of financial control, they will be reported to the Audit Committee.
+Examples of non-compliance with the University's Treasury Management and Ethical Investment Policy statement and TMPs will be reported to the Finance and Resources Committee and, where they constitute a significant breach of financial control, they will be reported to the Audit Committee.